bexcoding/minesweeper/README.md

 - fixed error for timer double counting. forgot to set timerstarted to true
 - time running out ends game and throws message
 - stylized timer and made larger
+- styled scoreboard and add logic to track score and high score

 # Obstacles